temporalio/documentation/docs/references/web-ui-server-env-vars.md

 ---

 Docker containers can be configured for use in a production setting.
+This is necessary for setting up a Web UI server for your application.

 Use `docker run` to configure the Web UI environmental variables.

 ```